comperical/MirrorEncode/README.md

 There are a lot of interesting use cases where you might want to use this technique.
 The main limitation of this code in comparison to other methods of lossless data compression are:
 	1) you must supply your own model
-	2) it is not optimized for speed
+	2) it is not optimized for speed.
 Given those limitations, what might it be useful for?

 **Experimentation and rapid prototyping for data compression**.